 Bring about 1/2 litre of water to a boil.

 Assemble the AeroPress by pushing the rubber end of the narrower vessel into the wider vessel so it sits inside, just below the number 4 mark.
 Residual moisture in the Aeropress can affect the seal, so make sure it’s all dry.
 Remove the filter cap, place your filter paper inside and set aside.

 Pour some boiling water in to pre-heat the aeropress and your mug and then empty it over your filter paper cap to rinse it.

-Place your aeropress on your scales and pour in your 13g of ground coffee.
+Place your aeropress on your scales and pour in your ground coffee.

 Your brewing water should be between 95-99 degrees, about 30 secs of the boil is usually ideal.

-Tare your scales then simply start your timer and fill yoru aeropress to your scales read 220g and stir your brew to evenly wet all the grounds, 5-10 stirs should do it.
+Tare your scales then simply start your timer and fill your aeropress to your scales read your total brew water reading (Step 1) and stir your brew to evenly wet all the grounds, 5-10 stirs should do it.

-When your timer reachs 2:00 give the contents 2-3 more stirs.
+When your timer reaches 2:00 give the contents 2-3 more stirs.

 Position it atop your mug and begin applying downward pressure.
 If the pushing feels too easy, your grind is likely too coarse; if it’s very hard to push, chances are the grind is a bit too fine.
 Your coffee’s fully brewed once it begins to make a hissing sound.